 We want your stay to be exciting and educational and are very happy to take the time to share any skills we have and for you to pursue your particular interests.

 Nick is a keen artist and specialises in printmaking and sculpture.
 Arana has studied architecture, ecology and permaculture.
 We are both passionate about sustainability, creativity, good food and living a rich, responsible, joy-filled life

 We like to balance work with play and are outdoor recreation enthusiasts.
-We have both worked as guides and rangers in the nearby Cradle Mountain - Lake St Claire National Park and are happy to take you on adventures exploring the local area.
+Arana works as a ranger on the Overland Track and we have both worked as guides in the nearby Cradle Mountain - Lake St Claire National Park and are happy to take you on adventures exploring the local area.
 We have white water kayaks, sea kayaks, bikes and bushwalking equipment which you may be able to borrow.